greltel/ABAP-PROJECTS/README.md

 ## Motivation for doing a Project based Repository

 The motivation for creating the current repository was our desire to share our knowledge and our progress in ABAP.
-We would be very happy if through this initiative, we could help developers to develop their skills and improve their productivity
+We would be very happy if through this initiative, we could help ABAPers to develop their skills and improve their productivity
 We strongly believe that because there are not many ABAP developers, our libraries must be shared.
-Any suggestions are always welcome regarding code optimization or the addition of new functions.
+Furthermore, using some of our projects, functional consultants can also be benefit Any suggestions are always welcome regarding code optimization, addition of new functions or even ideas for projects.

 ## Contributors-Developers